powsybl/powsybl.github.io/pages/documentation/developer/artifacts.md

 **powsybl-iidm-tck**
 This module provides a test compatibility kit to validate an IIDM implementation regarding the requirements of the API.

-**powsybl-iidm-util** *(Deprecated since v3.9.0)*
+**powsybl-iidm-util** *(Removed since v4.0.0)*
 This module provides additional features around the network.
-We removed this module in v3.9.0 and move its content in the `powsybl-iidm-api` module.
+We removed this module in v4.0.0 and move its content in the `powsybl-iidm-api` module.

 ## Simulators